Each month contains at least one full moon, and each moon has a name. September’s full moon is called the Harvest Moon.

 The light of the Harvest Moon allowed North American farmers and gatherers to work late into the night to harvest acorns, beans, birch bark, blackberries, blueberries, cattails, corn, cotton, cranberries, fish, grapes, honey, meats, milkweed, mint, pawpaws, peas, pecans, peppers, persimmons, potatoes, pumpkins, sassafras, squash, sunflowers, sweet potatoes, tomatoes, walnuts, wild rice, and more.

-This time of the year is often celebrated with feasts and acts of thankfulness.
+We often celebrate this time of the year with feasts and acts of thankfulness.
 The earth has yielded a bounty before the cold of winter sets in, and food is abundant.

 The full moon in general represents a time of climax and fruition, but this is especially true in the autumn months around the three harvest festivals in the Wheel of the Year: Lammas (August), Mabon (September), and Samhain (October).

 September’s full moon is a time of prosperity when we reap the rewards of our hard work, but also a time when we prepare for winter’s rest.
 Just as ancient civilizations both rejoiced in their abundance with feasts and proactively stored food away for the cold months of scarcity ahead, we need to apply this same mindset in our full moon meditations.

 Be grateful for all of your hard work.
 Reflect on your journey and successes (journaling is a great way to do this).
 But begin to turn inward and slow down.
 Everything needs rest, including you.
 This is the time to start mentally preparing yourself for a recharge as the days get shorter and cooler.